 Ironically, financial difficulties within the cannabis industry resulting from coronavirus have limited the availability of funding for the follow up studies required for this research to advance.
 Funding from the Canadian Federal government has allowed their research to progress to this point.
 “The Government of Canada’s latest investment to support the health of Canadians creates a significant opportunity for Pathway Rx to advance our research and accelerate the development of custom therapies and products to help combat COVID-19.”

 Studies like this one have remained controversial, and experts have stressed the importance of understanding that no substance should be considered a guaranteed treatment or cure until much more research and testing has been completed.
 Ultimately, a vaccine to cure or effectively prevent coronavirus is essential before we can be free from the virus’s deadly spread.
 Research of this nature is crucial in our collective effort to fight COVID-19.

 In the Meantime, You’re Free to Study Solo

 If you’re over age 21 in Colorado or other legal U.S. states seeking durable, well-made vaporizers, water pipes and more popular products, 710 Pipes has exactly what you need.
-With exceptional prices on vaporizers, water pipes, accessories and more, you can’t miss our online smoke shop if you’re in the market for the very best smoke shop products on the market today.
+With exceptional prices on smart rigs, accessories and more, you can’t miss our online smoke shop if you’re in the market for the very best smoke shop products on the market today.